faircloth-lab/phyluce/docs/tutorials/tutorial-3.rst

 like they are "newly assembled contigs" and place the fasta files (`allmis2.fasta` as in the above) into a `contigs` directory.
-Alternatively, you can symlink them into a new or existing `contigs` folder (that resulted from a PHYLUCE_ assembly process) and then proceed with the :ref:`FindingUCELoci` procedure.
+Alternatively, you can symlink them into a new or existing `contigs` folder (that resulted from a PHYLUCE_ assembly process) and then proceed with the :ref:`finding-uce-loci` procedure.

  .. attention:: Although we have already extracted the UCE loci from each genome
-    sequence and even though it seems redundant to go back through the :ref:`FindingUCELoci` process, this is the best path forward.
+    sequence and even though it seems redundant to go back through the :ref:`finding-uce-loci` process, this is the best path forward.